 |Waterproof||Up to1.4metres||Up to 50 metres|

 In conclusion, both the Apple Watch 3 and Samsung Gear have some excellent features and we are sure either one of these can provide you with the features you need.
 The Samsung has an edge if you are looking for superior battery life however the Apple watch is a lighter design with a much better option for swimming.
-Also be sure to check out latest models from both companies.
-Head on too see a comparison of all the Apple Watch models here.
-So, if you have enjoyed this article, please leave us a comment and share with your friends.
+Also, be sure to check out the latest models from both companies.
+Head on to see a comparison of all the Apple Watch models here.
+So, if you have enjoyed this article, please leave us a comment and share it with your friends.